The goal of the Idle Sites Redevelopment Program is to incent community redevelopment in the state of Wisconsin.

 - Costs of new construction

-Applicants must provide a signed resolution by the governing elected body authorizing the submittal of an application to the ISR Program and an approved redevelopment plan demonstrating committed local and private investment that will likely provide for economic benefits such as increased generation of property taxes, reduced urban sprawl, use of existing infrastructure, reduction of environmental risk, and the creation of full-time permanent jobs.
+Applicants must provide a signed resolution by the governing elected body authorizing the submittal of an application to the ISR Program and an approved development agreement or redevelopment plan demonstrating committed local and private investment that will likely provide for economic benefits such as increased generation of property taxes, reduced urban sprawl, use of existing infrastructure, reduction of environmental risk, and the creation of full-time permanent jobs.

 - The potential of the project to promote economic and community development in the area